Flexible Shipping - A complete guide to shipping methods

 - none - the rule will be used if there are no products from selected products in the cart

-from / to, between / and, cart contains, is one of - define a range for When condition the shipping cost will be calculated for.
+from / to, between / and, is one of, of - define a range for When condition the shipping cost will be calculated for.
 If these fields are left empty the rule will be applied to any value.

 rule cost is - enter a cost for the rule.